Uridine diphosphate N-acetylglucosamine

 Uridine diphosphate N-acetylglucosamine or UDP-GlcNAc is a nucleotide sugar and a coenzyme in metabolism.
 It is used by glycosyltransferases to transfer N-acetylglucosamine residues to substrates.
+UDP-GlcNAc is used for making glycosaminoglycans, proteoglycans, and glycolipids.
 D-Glucosamine is made naturally in the form of glucosamine-6-phosphate, and is the biochemical precursor of all nitrogen-containing sugars.
 To be specific, glucosamine-6-phosphate is synthesized from fructose 6-phosphate and glutamine as the first step of the hexosamine biosynthesis pathway.
-The end-product of this pathway is UDP-GlcNAc, which is then used for making glycosaminoglycans, proteoglycans, and glycolipids.
+The end-product of this pathway is UDP-GlcNAc.
+Some enzymes involved in the biosynthesis of UDP-GlcNAc vary between prokaryotic and eukaryotic organisms, serving as potential drug targets for antibiotic development.